iredmail/docs/en_US/upgrade/0-upgrade.iredmail.0.9.2-0.9.3.md

 > We provide remote upgrade service, check [the price](../support.html) and [contact us](../contact.html).

+* 2015-09-10: Add new daily cron job to cleanup Roundcube SQL database.
 * 2015-08-08: [SQL backends] Add new SQL columns in `vmail` database: `alias.is_alias`, `alias.alias_to`.
 * 2015-07-31: SOGo: The Dovecot Master User used by SOGo doesn't work due to incorrect username.
 * 2015-07-31: [LDAP] Fixed: Dovecot Master User doesn't work with ACL plugin.